gatsbyjs/gatsby/docs/blog/2018-04-04-gatsby-contentful-starter-tutorial/index.md

 Your static files can then be deployed on a variety of platforms of your choice, like [BitBalloon](https://www.bitballoon.com/) and [GitHub Pages](https://pages.github.com/).
 Take your pick.
 Contentful gives you infrastructure for the content in your stack, that matches your modular and agile way of working with platform independence and by serving as a layer in your stack.

-Our CDN is key to all of this; it ensures your website and its users can access your content quickly and reliably.
-Content is just an API call away, as demonstrated by the use of APIs to grab your content above.
+Contentful ensures your website and its users can access your content quickly and reliably.
+Your content is just an API call away.

 ###Summary

+###Summary

-That’s a quick overview of how to get your website up and running from scratch using Contentful and GatsbyJS - and we've just scratched the surface of what Contentful can do for you and your projects.
+That’s a quick overview of how to get your website up and running from scratch using Contentful and GatsbyJS.

-Our platform offers speed, flexibility, and ease of integration with your code, supporting any stack you use.
-We have SDKs for common languages like [Javascript](https://www.contentful.com/developers/docs/javascript/sdks/), [Python](https://www.contentful.com/developers/docs/python/sdks/), and [PHP](https://www.contentful.com/developers/docs/php/sdks/).
-Unlike a CMS, Contentful provides you with actual separation between content and presentation, allowing you to focus on developing your website and leave content delivery to us.
+Contentful's platform offers speed, flexibility, and ease of integration with your code, supporting any stack you use with SDKs for common languages like [Javascript](https://www.contentful.com/developers/docs/javascript/sdks/), [Python](https://www.contentful.com/developers/docs/python/sdks/), and [PHP](https://www.contentful.com/developers/docs/php/sdks/).
+Unlike a CMS, Contentful provides you with separation between content and presentation, allowing you to focus on developing your website and leave content delivery to Contentful.

-Our cloud-based solution for content infrastructure is designed to scale to grow, so your content is always available regardless of load peaks and increases in userbase.
-Check out our [Developer Center](https://www.contentful.com/developers/docs/) to learn more on how our tech works and what it can do for your projects, or head over to the [Guides and tutorials](https://www.contentful.com/guides/) section to see ways you and your projects can work with Contentful.
+If you're curious to learn more about Contentful, you can check out the Contentful [Developer Center](https://www.contentful.com/developers/docs/) to learn more on how the technology works, or head over to the [Guides and tutorials](https://www.contentful.com/guides/) section.